Lifka/hacking-resources/tools.md

 ### Malwares
  * [4n4lDetector](http://www.enelpc.com/p/4n4ldetector.html): It is a tool for analysis of Windows executable files, in order to quickly identify if this is or is not a malware.
 Most analyzes are based on the extraction of strings "ANSI" and "UNICODE" in disk, but also works with "Memory Dumps".
  * [Advanced AV Evasion Tool For Red Team Ops](https://github.com/1y0n/AV_Evasion_Tool)
+ * [Antispy](https://hakin9.org/antispy-a-free-but-powerful-anti-virus-and-rootkits-toolkit/): AntiSpy is a free but powerful anti virus and rootkits toolkit.It offers you the ability with the highest privileges that can detect, analyze and restore various kernel modifications and hooks.With its assistance, you can easily spot and neutralize malware, hidden from normal detectors.
  * [awesome-malware-analysis](https://github.com/rshipp/awesome-malware-analysis): A curated list of awesome malware analysis tools and resources.
  * [awesome-yara](https://github.com/InQuest/awesome-yara): A curated list of awesome YARA rules, tools, and people.
  * [Bytehist](https://cert.at/en/downloads/software/software-bytehist): A tool for generating byte-usage-histograms for all types of files with a special focus on binary executables in PE-format (Windows).